zamazan4ik/awesome-pgo/article/article.md

 ## PLO state in the ecosystem

-* PLO has no integration in the Linux distros yet
+TODO: PLO has no integration in the Linux distros yet
-* PLO has no integration in the build systems
+TODO: PLO has no integration in the build systems

 ## PGO and SaaS